junjihashimoto/c-script/README.md

 c-script provides the function of script language for c++.

 This is made for throwaway, short, and fast programs.
 This gives weight to runtime speed for solving image processing problems.

 You needs only script to run your program.
 Makefile and some build tool are not needed.

 This supports following functions.

-1.Shebang
+1. Shebang
-2.Cache    : When compiled once, executable cache is used the next time.
+2. Cache    : When compiled once, executable cache is used the next time.
-3.Debugger(gdb,ddd,emacs,VC++) and reasonable compile error message.
+3. Debugger(gdb,ddd,emacs,VC++) and reasonable compile error message.
-4.#pragma  : Compilation option is controlled by #pragma.
+4. #pragma  : Compilation option is controlled by #pragma.
-5.Image manipulation : This can read and write bmp, jpg and png.
+5. Image manipulation : This can read and write bmp, jpg and png.
-6.Matrix function like eigen: This uses blas and lapack.
+6. Matrix function like eigen: This uses blas and lapack.
-7.Drawing graph funtion by gnuplot
+7. Drawing graph funtion by gnuplot
-8.c++, cuda, c, obj-c and c# are supported.
+8. c++, cuda, c, obj-c and c# are supported.

 Install
 -------